- Employment Screening

 Vigilantly protecting the safety and welfare of St. Mary's Abbey worshipers, guests, and Delbarton School students, is at the forefront of everything we do.
 Nothing is more important as we seek to uphold the trust you place in us.

-Our child-protection policies and procedures are vetted by local and state authorities and conform to New Jersey state law.
 In addition to our rigorous employment screening practices, every St. Mary's Abbey and Delbarton School employee is required to take annual SafeSchools training programs and seminars on Prevention and Informed Responsiveness to Claims of Abuse and Harassment.

 This Safe Environment hub offers our policies, procedures and key contacts at St. Mary’s Abbey and Delbarton School, including